nizpew/easy-finance-manager-app/README.md

 ## Contact

-For more information or to request customization, please contact:
+For more information or to request customization, please contact me
-[Your Name] – [Your Email] – [Your Website/GitHub]

 ---